websultancy/full-view-snap-react/README.md

 #### Props

+- `children` (optional): React nodes to be rendered as snap sections.
+- `hideScrollBars` (optional): A boolean that determines whether to hide scroll bars
+  - `true`: Scroll bars will be hidden
+  - `false` (default): Scroll bars will be visible
-- `children`: React nodes to be rendered as snap sections.
+- `render`: A function that receives the current view state and returns React nodes to be rendered as snap sections.
-- Additional props as documented in the source.
+  - `currentView`: The current view index (0-based)
+  - `totalViews`: The total number of views
+  - `scrollPercentage`: The current scroll percentage including overscroll spacing
+  - `contentScrollPercentage`: The content scroll percentage
+  - `rootScrollerContext`: Context object with scroll control methods

 #### Example